Muaj-Chowdhury/Muaj-Chowdhury/README.md

 ## 👨‍💻 About Me
 I'm a passionate full-stack developer who enjoys building modern, high-performance web applications.
 I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
-Currently, I'm focused on expanding my knowledge in **GraphQL** and **Docker** while working on exciting real-world projects.
+Currently, I'm focused on expanding my knowledge in **NEXT** and **Typescript** while working on exciting real-world projects.
 Feel free to reach out if you want to talk about **web development**, open-source, or cool tech ideas!

 ---